Alen983/Crowd-Code-Central/Readme.md

 <details open><summary>Web Dev</summary>
 Created a simple webpage for starting the journey of Bug-free-Happiness.
 Your ideas and suggestions are always welcome.

+  The official name for the repository has been changed from bug-free-happiness (which was originally suggested by GITHUB) to Crowd-Code-Central.
+  The website is currently undegoing a modification.
 </details>
 <!--hr-->